elintove/swedish-np-tutor/README.md

 pip install -r requirements.txt
 ```

-Create a `.env` file in the project root:
+Edit the `.env` file in the project root:

 ```bash
 API_KEY=your_berget_key_here
 ```

-Do not commit your real `.env` file.
-Use `.env.example` as the template.

 ## Running the Agent